Farratto/JackOfAllThings/README.md

 ### Change Log

+* v3.3.4: Disabled inventory tab on NPCs.
+This is functionality is covered by Map Parcels extension.
 * v3.3.3: Spamming console log: FIXED.
 * v3.3.2: Was sending NPC pictures to all connected clients.
 FIXED
 * v3.3.1: Fixed interaction with Spell Action Info